1xuan/iblog/Python/2022-04-26-Unicode And Bytes.md

 {'encoding': 'ISO-8859-1', 'confidence': 0.73, 'language': ''}
 ~~~

 It's not quite reliabe, just as a approach as there is no other ways.
-You shouldnt put yourself into the situation.
+You shouldn't push yourself into the situation.

 - operation on bytes